Basics about How to write Threats to Validity Section

 EXAMPLE: Your experiment is conducted in Java, are your findings/conclusions also hold in other PLs?

-NOT use "internal threat" to refer to "Threats to internal validity".
-It's simply
+Please do NOT use "internal threat" to refer to "Threats to internal validity".
+It's simply WRONG.